Think-tank report on Uighur labor in China lists global brands

 Apple referred Reuters to an earlier statement that said “Apple is dedicated to ensuring that everyone in our supply chain is treated with the dignity and respect they deserve.
 We have not seen this report but we work closely with all our suppliers to ensure our high standards are upheld.”

-The other companies mentioned in the introduction to ASPI’s report - BMW (BMWG.DE), Gap Inc (GPS.N) , Huawei Technologies Co Ltd[HWT.UL], Nike Inc (NKE.N), Samsung [SAGR.UL] and Sony Corp (6758.T) did not respond to requests for comment on Monday.
+The other companies mentioned in the introduction to ASPI’s report - BMW (BMWG.DE), Gap Inc (GPS.N) , Huawei Technologies Co Ltd, Nike Inc (NKE.N), Samsung and Sony Corp (6758.T) did not respond to requests for comment on Monday.

 O-Film Technology did not respond to a request for a comment either.